-The accompanying unaudited condensed financial statements have been prepared by the Company.
-These statements include all adjustments (consisting only of normal recurring adjustments) which management believes necessary for a fair presentation of the statements and have been prepared on a consistent basis using the accounting policies described in Note 2 Significant Accounting Policies included in the Notes to Financial Statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the Securities and Exchange Commission on March 31, 2022 (the "2021 Annual Report").
+The accompanying unaudited condensed consolidated financial statements have been prepared by the Company.
+These statements include all adjustments (consisting only of normal recurring adjustments) which management believes necessary for a fair presentation of the statements and have been prepared on a consistent basis using the accounting policies described in Note 2 Significant Accounting Policies included in the Notes to Consolidated Financial Statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the Securities and Exchange Commission on March 31, 2022 (the "2021 Annual Report").
 Certain financial information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted pursuant to such rules and regulations, although the Company believes that the accompanying disclosures are adequate to make the information presented not misleading.
-The Notes to Financial Statements included in the 2021 Annual Report should be read in conjunction with the accompanying interim financial statements.
-The interim operating results for the three months ended March 31, 2022 may not be necessarily indicative of the operating results expected for the full year.
+The Notes to Consolidated Financial Statements included in the 2021 Annual Report should be read in conjunction with the accompanying interim condensed consolidated financial statements.
+The interim operating results for the three and nine months ended September 30, 2022 may not be necessarily indicative of the operating results expected for the full year.